subbuballa/Balder/README.md

 The installation of Balder is very straightforward.
 Just check out or download its sources and all its dependencies:

-- [Blueprints.NET](http://github.com/ahzf/Blueprints.NET) for the handling of property graphs
+- [Blueprints.NET](http://github.com/Vanaheimr/Blueprints.NET) for the handling of property graphs
-- [Pipes.NET](http://github.com/ahzf/Pipes.NET) a graph-based data flow framework.
+- [Styx](http://github.com/Vanaheimr/Styx) a both a lazy and an event-based data flow framework.
 - [NUnit](http://www.nunit.org/) for unit tests

-If you are interessted in using the [PipesShell](http://github.com/ahzf/pipes.NET/wiki/PipesShell-for-Adhoc-Graph-Querying) you have to add the latest [Mono.CSharp](http://tirania.org/blog/archive/2011/Feb-24.html) library (2011-02-28).
+If you are interessted in using the [PipesShell](http://github.com/Vanaheimr/Styx/wiki/PipesShell-for-Adhoc-Graph-Querying) you have to add the latest [Mono.CSharp](http://tirania.org/blog/archive/2011/Feb-24.html) library (2011-02-28).

 #### License and your contribution

-[Balder](http://github.com/ahzf/Balder) is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-For details see the [LICENSE](/ahzf/Balder/blob/master/LICENSE) file.
+[Balder](http://github.com/Vanaheimr/Balder) is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+For details see the [LICENSE](/Vanaheimr/Balder/blob/master/LICENSE) file.
-To suggest a feature, report a bug or general discussion: [http://github.com/ahzf/Balder/issues](http://github.com/ahzf/Balder/issues)
+To suggest a feature, report a bug or general discussion: [http://github.com/Vanaheimr/Balder/issues](http://github.com/Vanaheimr/Balder/issues)
 If you want to help or contribute source code to this project, please use the same license.
 The coding standards can be found by reading the code ;)

 #### Acknowledgments

-[Balder](http://github.com/ahzf/Balder) is to some extent a reimplementation of the [Pipes](http://github.com/tinkerpop/pipes) library for Java provided by [Tinkerpop](http://tinkerpop.com).
+[Balder](http://github.com/Vanaheimr/Balder) is to some extent a reimplementation of the [Pipes](http://github.com/tinkerpop/pipes) library for Java provided by [Tinkerpop](http://tinkerpop.com).
-Please read the [NOTICE](/ahzf/Balder/blob/master/NOTICE) file for further credits.
+Please read the [NOTICE](/Vanaheimr/Balder/blob/master/NOTICE) file for further credits.

 ####